Travel For Two

 Stroll Through Urban Marshes

 The 3 miles of trails at Richfield’s Wood Lake Nature Center — including a boardwalk through the heart of a marsh — offer a different palette of fall colors with cattails, prairie, woods and open lake that draw deer, turkeys, mergansers, herons and other waterfowl and birds.
 Twelve miles away, St. Louis Park’s Westwood Hills Nature Center also offers more than 3 miles of trails and a floating boardwalk into prairie, woods and marsh that’s home to turtles, fox, deer and owls.
-More wildlife can be seen in the new Interpretive Center.
+More wildlife, including raptors, reptiles and small mammals, can be seen in the new, eco-friendly, award-winning Interpretive Center.